jxjo/VJX/README.md

 We opted for the ["Vantage"](https://ccm.in.ua/en/catalog/r-c-models/vantage/), Mario's current design for F3F/F3B.

-The Vantage has perfect dimensions of a current F3F model, which makes the fuselage and tail very well suited to be equipped with a new wing module to evaluate the characteristics of V-JX - also in comparison.
+The Vantage has perfect dimensions of a current F3F model, which makes the fuselage and tail very well suited to be equipped with a new wing module to evaluate the characteristics of VJX - also in comparison.

 In the development of a new plane, such a separate consideration of the individual components wing, tail and fuselage can be dangerous.
 The mutual interaction is too complex to achieve an optimized overall design.
 On the other hand, over the past 30 years, with countless great designs, a narrow design corridor has emerged as to what an optimal model for the F3F flight task should look like.